rtts/ialauncher/README.md

 Archive](https://archive.org/) to download games on-the-fly and [DOSBox](https://www.dosbox.com/) to play them.

-IA Launcher currently runs on GNU/Linux operating systems but should easily be portable to other platforms.

 Features:
 ---------

 - Batteries included!
 Thousands of games playable out-of-the-box
-- Graphical user interface showing the title screens of all games
+- Graphical user interface for quickly browsing through title screens
 - Easily add new games to the list (if you do, send me a pull request!)
 - Automatically downloads game data from archive.org
 - Saves state such as savegames and settings for each game

 Installation
 ------------